Ian-Cornelius/Fourth-Profile-Task/README.md

             200 (OK) - user signed up successfully

 ### Applying to be a mentor
 API assumes you're signed in and have a Bearer token.
-(Mock token is i_am_signed_in)
+(Mock token is i_am_signed_in).
+Also, automatically assumes the course you signed up with is the one you're applying to be a mentor for.
 Route: /apply-mentor
 Method: POST
 contentType: application/json